GLP-1 (Liraglutide) – Product Information

 Here are the proposed mechanisms of action for Liraglutide:

-In patients with elevated glucose levels, Liraglutide was shown to potentially may bind to and activate the GLP-1 receptor, causing a dose-dependent increase in insulin.
+In patients with elevated glucose levels, Liraglutide has been shown to potentially bind to and activate the GLP-1 receptor, causing a dose-dependent increase in insulin.
 At the same time, Liraglutide lowered inappropriately high glucagon secretion in the body.
 [R]

 There is evidence that the activated GLP-1 receptors in the central nervous system may potentially mediate the bodyweight-lowering effects of exogenously administered Liraglutide.
 Some of these effects may also be mediated by GLP-1 receptors on vagal nerve fibers lying below the diaphragm.
 [R]